TheG00dLad/Embedded-Systems/Readme2.md

 The circuit was able to be tested under different enviroments.
 By testing a sinewave at 3.3V, and raising the volume, measure, it could go from no output to a full repeat of the wave, and was visible on the oscilloscope.
 The below image demonstrates the volume attenuation.
+Here the yellow is the input, and blue is the output.
 ![image](https://github.com/user-attachments/assets/e2efdbb6-5527-457a-8a6b-44bad039b912)

 To test the distortion effect, it was given the same treatment, however the distortion lead to clipping as it started to try sum sinewaves.
 There was a problem that without a variable that stated "if (audio > 4096); audio = 4096".
 This stopped the DAC outputting 0 when it went too high on the input.
 The passthrough was testing though simple visually inspecting the oscilloscope.
-Below shows the waveform flattening out, aswell as the slightly larger waveform compared to a simple volume control passthrough.
+Below shows the waveform flattening out, aswell as the slightly larger waveform compared to a simple volume control passthrough, with the blue waveform as the input, and yellow as the output.
 ![image](https://github.com/user-attachments/assets/b2449089-24c6-44ba-938c-036850e729fd)